 Over To You!

 One needs self-discipline and proper training/experience to make any new strategy work.
-And the same goes for work-life integration or even work-life balance.
+And the same goes for work-life integration or even the quality of work-life balance.
 Also, we understand that the pros and cons of any strategy along the way.
-Therefore, it is important to keep a learning spirit and make the best of any strategy that we keep to improve our work-life.
+Therefore, it is crucial to keep a learning spirit and make the best of any plan to improve our work-life.